MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Mark binaries as compatible with OS runtime security mitigations**

-Compiler settings should opt into code generation features that detect and mitigate malicious code execution, including:
+Compiler and linker settings should opt into code generation features that detect and mitigate malicious code execution, including:
 - Stack corruption prevention
     - [`/SAFESEH` - Image has safe exception handlers](https://aka.ms/SafeExceptionHandlers) - Produces a table of the image's safe exception handlers for x86 binaries.
     - [`/GS` - Buffer Security Check](https://aka.ms/BufferSecurityCheck) - Detects some buffer overruns that overwrite return addresses, exception handler addresses or certain types of parameters.